Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 “We don’t know of any literature that supports a ‘natural remedy’ that’s anywhere near the volume of science that supports frontline interventions like ERP and pharmacological strategies,” says Dr. Farrell.

 What’s important is that you should undergo ERP with a therapist who is specially trained in the treatment.
 Your therapist will teach you response-prevention skills so that you can avoid performing your compulsions.
 Sometimes, ERP is all that’s needed to treat OCD.
+Some people may opt for a more intensive residential treatment program for OCD, or add acceptance and commitment therapy (ACT) to their treatment plan.

 It’s important to talk to your therapist and doctor and discuss any supplements you’re taking—or are interested in trying.
 If you have questions or concerns about any treatment, don’t hesitate to share them, so you can understand why they’re being recommended.
-And if you’re interested in a natural approach to OCD, know that you can’t get more natural than ERP.

 We specialize in treating OCD